 12. Thomas Edison Hometown

-- Thomas Edison was born in the Milan village, that came in the Erie and Huron counties, of the U.S. state Ohio.
+- Thomas Edison was born in the Milan village, which came in the Erie and Huron counties, of the U.S. state Ohio.

 - He then grew up in the Port Huron city of Michigan state.